 Leave cookies out for Santa, then track him as he makes his way across the globe.

-Dig out your sparkles and tulle from the back of the closet and plan your fanciest updo in preparation for a quarantined New Year’s Eve at home.
+Dig out your sparkles and tulle from the back of the closet and plan your fanciest updo in preparation for the New Year’s Eve celebrations.

 Love this list?
 Pin this graphic to come back to it later!

 This post was originally published on December 2, 2020, and has since been updated.